jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

 (2) Before a charging document in respect of an offence against this Act is filed against a person, the chief executive or the authorised person must lay the facts of the case, so far as the chief executive or the authorised person is acquainted with them, before a Crown Solicitor.
 (3) The chief executive or the authorised person may file a charging document against a person only if a Crown Solicitor certifies that there are reasonable grounds for a prosecution.
 (4) No action may be taken against the chief executive or the authorised person for malicious prosecution in relation to a prosecution under this Act if a Crown Solicitor certified that there were reasonable grounds for bringing the prosecution.

+### 74A Sharing of information relating to charitable entities
+(1) The chief executive may provide to the Registrar any information, or a copy of any document, that the chief executive— (a) holds in relation to the exercise or performance of any functions, powers, or duties under this Act; and (b) considers may assist the Registrar in the exercise or performance of the Registrar’s functions, powers, or duties under the Incorporated Societies Act 2022.
+(2) The chief executive may use any information, or a copy of any document, provided to them by the Registrar under the Incorporated Societies Act 2022 in the exercise or performance of any functions, powers, or duties under this Act.
+(3) In this section, Registrar means the Registrar of Incorporated Societies under the Incorporated Societies Act 2022.
+(4) This section applies despite anything to the contrary in any contract, deed, or document.
+(5) Nothing in this section limits the Privacy Act 2020.

 ### 75 No obligation on Board or chief executive or any other person to supervise
 This Act does not impose on the Board or the chief executive or any other person any duty or obligation—